Elliot Sol Abrams's Profile Image

 Elliot Sol Abrams

-Elliot Sol Abrams is a partner at Cheshire Parker Schneider who represents individuals in high-stakes cases.
-A substantial portion of Elliot’s practice involves white-collar criminal defense, asset forfeiture defense, and defending licensed professionals facing disciplinary actions.
-Elliot also handles select civil matters, such as civil rights cases, and other proceedings, including NCAA eligibility and infractions matters and government ethics investigations.
+Elliot Sol Abrams represents individuals in high-stakes cases.
+A substantial portion of Elliot’s practice involves white-collar criminal defense, NCAA matters, and civil rights cases.
+Elliot also handles select civil matters, including wrongful death cases and toxic exposure cases, and defends licensed professionals facing disciplinary actions, among other matters.

-Elliot was also named one of the Top 10 Most Influence People in Triangle Sports for his work obtaining eligibility for student athletes, including UNC's star wide receiver Tez Walker.
+Elliot was also named one of the Top 10 Most Influential People in Triangle Sports by the Raleigh News & Observer for his work obtaining eligibility for student-athletes, including UNC's star wide receiver Tez Walker.

-Elliot co-authored the Federal Criminal Practice Chapter of the North Carolina Bar Association’s General Practitioner’s Guide to Criminal Law (2016), is a former President of the Federal Bar Association Eastern District of North Carolina Chapter, won a unanimous en banc decision by the Fourth Circuit related to asset forfeiture (Lawyers Weekly article, opinion), has written numerous articles for the national criminal defense publication, The Champion, and has lectured for attorney organizations and civic groups on a wide array of topics including asset forfeiture and high-tech government surveillance techniques.
+Elliot is a Governor-appointed member of the Governor's Crime Commission; he is a former President of the Federal Bar Association Eastern District of North Carolina Chapter; and he serves on the board of directors of the Center for Death Penalty Litigation.
+He has authored and co-authored chapters in the North Carolina Bar Association’s General Practitioner’s Guide to Criminal Law (2016), The Rule-Out Method of Criminal Defense, by primary author David Ball; and Klinkosum on Criminal Defense.
+He has written numerous articles for the national criminal defense publication, The Champion, and has lectured for attorney organizations and civic groups on a wide array of topics including NCAA eligibility, antitrust matters, asset forfeiture and high-tech government surveillance techniques.

-Elliot has represented people from all walks of life including, among many other folks: two members of the North Carolina House of Representatives; numerous multi-million-dollar corporations; a Superior Court Judge; members of the United States Army Special Forces, as well as other military and law enforcement officers; a former gubernatorial candidate; the chairman of a county school board; multiple corporate officers; and numerous bankers, doctors, lawyers, accountants and real estate agents.
-He also defeated allegations against his client in the long-running NCAA infractions case against the University of North Carolina at Chapel Hill, and represented a former head ACC men's basketball coach before the NCAA.
+Elliot has represented people from all walks of life including North Carolina General Assembly members, other high-level government officials and judges; multi-million-dollar corporations; members of the United States Army Special Forces, as well as other military and law enforcement officers; and corporate officers, bankers, doctors, lawyers, accountants and real estate agents.

-In criminal matters, Elliot has won not guilty verdicts in both federal and state trials, including in two homicide cases, and has helped clients avoid charges, obtain dismissals, and defend against a wide array of alleged offenses, including conspiracy, bribery, bank fraud, healthcare fraud, mail and wire fraud, tax evasion, money laundering, antitrust, obstruction of justice, and violations of the Racketeer Influenced and Corrupt Organizations Act (RICO), as well as drug offenses, gun charges, sexual assaults, and murder.
+In criminal matters, in addition to winning trials, Elliot helped clients avoid charges, obtain dismissals, and defend against a wide array of alleged offenses, including conspiracy, bribery, bank fraud, healthcare fraud, mail and wire fraud, tax evasion, money laundering, antitrust, obstruction of justice, and violations of the Racketeer Influenced and Corrupt Organizations Act (RICO), as well as drug offenses, gun charges, sexual assaults, and murder.
 He has also won two Motions to Suppress high-tech government surveillance in separate large-scale joint federal and state investigations, and has won new trials for three federal defendants.
+He has obtained presidential commutations for multiple clients and has secured compassionate release and other post-conviction relief on behalf of inmates and other clients.

-Examples of Elliot’s work on federal forfeiture cases include obtaining the release of over $2 million in seized client assets in a long-running bribery prosecution, convincing the Fourth Circuit Court of Appeals to overturn a longstanding rule that allowed the government to seize citizens’ innocent assets before a criminal conviction, and obtaining the release of over $1 million in assets in a healthcare fraud case.
+A few examples of Elliot’s work on federal forfeiture cases include obtaining the release of over $2 million in seized client assets in a long-running bribery prosecution, convincing the Fourth Circuit Court of Appeals to overturn a longstanding rule that allowed the government to seize citizens’ innocent assets before a criminal conviction, and obtaining the release of over $1 million in assets in a recent healthcare fraud case.

 In civil matters, Elliot won the largest trial verdict ($75 million) in United States history in a wrongful conviction case, and has helped clients in breach of contract and fiduciary duty claims, RICO violations, False Claims Act matters, healthcare program reimbursement demands, and tortious interference with business and unfair trade practices suits.